wagood/laralist/README.md

 * Laravel [JWT Tools](https://github.com/stechstudio/laravel-jwt) This package wraps the excellent lcobucci/jwt library with the following benefits: JWT facade; Enforces a minimal set of claims for generated tokens, like aud, iss, and exp; Validate parsed tokens; HTTP Middleware to validate a route-specific JWT ; Request macro to easily access route-specific JWT claims <!-- jwt -->

+* [Keycloak Guard](https://github.com/hussein4alaa/keycloak-guard-laravel) Laravel Package provides an integration between the Keycloak authentication server and a Laravel application.
+It allows you to use Keycloak as the authentication provider for your Laravel application. <!-- keycloack, auth-->

 * [LevelUp](https://github.com/cjmellor/level-up).
 This package allows users to gain experience points (XP) and progress through levels by performing actions on your site.
 It can provide a simple way to track user progress and implement gamification elements into your application. <!-- gamification -->
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.2%2B-blue?style=flat-square)
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-10%2B-blue?style=flat-square)